Court: Michigan Great Lakes tunnel deal constitutional

 Attorney General Dana Nessel, also a Democrat, issued an opinion in March 2019 that the bill was unconstitutional because its provisions far exceeded what its title specified.

-Enbridge requested a ruling from the Court of Claims, where Judge Michael Kelly found that lawmakers had adequately followed the constitutional requirement to express a bill’s “general purpose or object” in its title. -LETS ADD THE TITLE HERE
+Enbridge requested a ruling from the Court of Claims, where Judge Michael Kelly found that lawmakers had adequately followed the constitutional requirement to express a bill’s “general purpose or object” in its title.

 Appeals judges Thomas Cameron, Mark Boonstra and Anica Letica agreed.